CS171/Homework_instructions/week-04/lab/week-04_lab.md

 ### Prerequisites

 - You have read chapter 3 (p.
 52-62) and chapter 5 (p.
 67-72, p.
 79-87)  in *D3 - Interactive Data Visualization for the Web*.
-- You have downloaded the pre-circulated code/template for this week's lab on canvas.
-This [link](https://canvas.harvard.edu/courses/74834/files/10628390?module_item_id=756509) should get you there quickly.
+- You have downloaded the template for this week's lab on canvas.
+This [link](http://cs171.org/Homework_instructions/week-04/lab/week-04_lab_template.zip) should get you there quickly.

 &nbsp;